bcurran3/ChocolateyPackages/choco-cleaner/readme.md

 **Organizations with software license compliance auditing should probably NOT delete the license and verification files for legal protection.
 The supplied configuration file defaults to false for these types of files.
 As ferventcoder/Rob has said many times, corporations are not advised to use the community repository and should be using [Chocolatey for Business](https://chocolatey.org/pricing) with their own internalized local packages.**

 CHANGELOG:
+* 0.0.8 - Added checking and deleting of orphaned shim files thanks to TheCakeIsNaOH and Teknowledgist!
+New icon thanks to Teknowledgist.
+Added parameter to install without scheduled task.
+Added -EditConfig to easily edit the config file.
 * 0.0.7.2 - Better error handling when $env:ChocolateyToolsLocation is not defined.
 (Usually due to running under a different account than installed from.)
 * 0.0.7.1 - Added checking to make sure that $env:ChocolateyToolsLocation exists.
 If you receive a "$env:ChocolateyToolsLocation not defined error message," you might simply need to close your CLI and reopen it if $env:ChocolateyToolsLocation was created during choco-cleaner's install.
 * 0.0.7 - Added some info about what and what isn't being deleted, added #Requires -RunAsAdministrator statement to script (PS v4+)